Homotopy theory of Stokes data: Introduction

-If $\gamma \colon x\to y$ is an exit path for $(\widetilde{X},P)$, it pertains to a prescription of $F_y$ by $F_x$ via $\gamma$ referred as \textit{induction} in \cite{Mochizuki1}.
-If $\gamma \colon \cI_x \to \cI_y$ is the morphism of posets induced by $\gamma \colon x\to y$ and if $ \gamma_{ ! } \colon \Fun(\cI_x,\cE)\to \Fun(\cI_y,\cE)$ is the left Kan extension of the pull-back $\gamma^* \colon \Fun(\cI_y,\cE)\to \Fun(\cI_x,\cE)$, Mochizuki's condition translates purely categorically into the requirement that the natural map $\gamma_!(F_x)\to F_y$ is an equivalence. \begin{rem-intro} When the sheaf $\mathscr{I}$ is trivial, the splitting condition is trivial and the induction condition is an instance of parallel transport from $x$ to $y$.
-So in this case, Stokes functors are nothing but local systems on $\widetilde{X}$ (see \cref{real_blow_up}). \end{rem-intro} The splitting and induction conditions have purely categorical formulations.
-This motivates the following \begin{defin-intro} Let $\cX$ be an $\infty$-category.
-Let $\cI \to \cX$ be a cocartesian fibration in posets.
-Let $\cE$ be a presentable $\infty$-category.
-A \textit{Stokes functor} is a functor $F \colon \cI \to \cE$ satisfying the splitting and induction conditions.
-We denote by $\St_{\cI,\cE}\subset \Fun(\cI,\cE)$ the full subcategory spanned by Stokes functors and by $\St_{\cI,\cE,\omega}\subset \St_{\cI,\cE}$ the subcategory spanned by Stokes functors with value in compact objects of $\cE$. \end{defin-intro} One major obstacle to work $\infty$-categorically is to make sense of the induction condition in a sufficiently synthetic way to minimize the amount of $\infty$-categorical data required for its check.
+One major obstacle to work $\infty$-categorically is to make sense of the induction condition in a sufficiently synthetic way to minimize the amount of $\infty$-categorical data required for its check.
 This is achieved through the \textit{specialization} formalism developed in a first part of the paper.
-The gains with this approach are streamlined proofs of crucial properties for Stokes functors: preservation under cartesian pull-back and induction over a fixed base (\cref{cor:stokes_functoriality}), invariance under localisation of the base (\cref{Stokes_and_localization}), preservation under graduation (\cref{Gr_of_Stokes}), explicit description when $\cX$ has an initial object (\cref{prop:Stokes_functors_in_presence_of_initial_object}), spreading out (\cref{thm:spreading_out}), compatibility with tensor product in $\PrL$ (\cref{prop:Stokes_tensor_comparison_fully_faithful}), categorical actions of local systems (\cref{cor:finite_etale_fibration_Stokes_relative_tensor}), Van Kampen (\cref{prop:Van_Kampen_Stokes}) and existence of $t$-structures (\cref{prop:t_structure_Stokes}).
-When $\cX$ is the $\infty$-category of Exit Paths of some manifold endowed with a subanalytic stratification, we introduce the following: \begin{defin-intro} Let $M$ be a manifold.
-Let $X\subset M$ be a locally closed subanalytic subset and let $X\to P$ be a subanalytic stratification.
-A \textit{Stokes fibration} over $(X,P)$ is a cocartesian fibration in posets $\cI \to \Pi_{\infty}(X,P)$.
-The data of $(X,P,\cI)$ is referred to as a \textit{Stokes analytic stratified space}. \end{defin-intro}
+The gains with this purely $\infty$-categorical approach are streamlined proofs of crucial properties for Stokes functors: preservation under cartesian pull-back and induction over a fixed base (\cref{cor:stokes_functoriality}), invariance under localization of the base (\cref{Stokes_and_localization}), preservation under graduation (\cref{Gr_of_Stokes}), explicit description when $\cX$ has an initial object (\cref{prop:Stokes_functors_in_presence_of_initial_object}), spreading out (\cref{induction_poset_cocart}), compatibility with tensor product in $\PrL$ (\cref{prop:Stokes_tensor_comparison_fully_faithful}), categorical actions of local systems (\cref{cor:finite_etale_fibration_Stokes_relative_tensor}), Van Kampen (\cref{prop:Van_Kampen_Stokes}) and existence of $t$-structures (\cref{prop:t_structure_Stokes}).